Monotub Tek or Sterilized Mushroom Grow Bags: Which Technique Grows Better Mushrooms?

 Mushroom grow bags work well for most species and varieties of mushrooms.

 - Polypropylene Bag: This is the grow bag that acts as the container

 - Zip Tie: Zip tie or wire to tie the top of the bag

 - Substrate: As a medium for mushroom growth

 - Surgical Tape: To cover needle holes

 - Put the mushroom substrate in a sterilize-able spawn bag and autoclave at 15 psi. for 90 minutes.

 - Alternatively you can purchase per-sterilized mushroom substrate grow bags.
-Our BOOM Blocks are perfect for a huge variety of mushrooms and are ready to inoculate with spore syringe.
+Our BOOM all in one grow bags are perfect for a huge variety of mushrooms and are ready to inoculate with spore syringe.